 Fundamental Drivers

 The US dollar's correlation with gold has been negative but inconsistent.
-Any sudden spike in the DXY, perhaps from a flight-to-quality bid, could temporarily cap gold's advance.
+Any sudden spike in the DXY, perhaps from a flight-to-quality bid, could temporarily cap the gold price.
 However, the dominant driver remains the market's inflation and real interest rate outlook.

 Key Event to Watch